CodyReichert/awesome-cl/README.md

 * [cl-coroutine](https://github.com/takagi/cl-coroutine) - a coroutine library.
 It uses the CL-CONT continuations library in its implementation.
 [MIT][200].
 * [STMX](https://github.com/cosmos72/stmx) -  High performance Transactional Memory for Common Lisp.
 [LLGPL][8].
 * [Blackbird](https://orthecreedence.github.io/blackbird/) - a Promise implementation for Common Lisp [MIT][200].
+  * see also [promise](https://github.com/Shinmera/promise) - a basic promise datastructure, with timeouts.
+ZLIB.

 See also: